 Message Kinds

-Reference for the seven AGH Network v0 message kinds, their required envelope fields, body fields, and JSON examples.
+Reference for the six AGH Network v0 message kinds, their conversation surface and work rules, required body fields, and JSON examples.

 - Audience